jacubero/aws-architect-associate/docs/network.rst

 	  Example of public subnet route table

 You do not need to manage the Internet Gateway.
 It scales out or in depending on the amount the traffic it has to handle.
 The maximum throughtput it can support is 5Gbps.

+To enable access to or from the Internet for instances in a VPC subnet, you must do the following:

+* Attach an internet gateway to your VPC.

+* Ensure that your subnet's route table points to the Internet gateway.

+* Ensure that instances in your subnet have a globally unique IP address (public IPv4 address, Elastic IP address, or IPv6 address).

+* Ensure that your network access control lists and security groups allow the relevant traffic to flow to and from your instance.

 VPC Routing: Private subnet
 ---------------------------